 - Alpha Bitch: Reika starts out acting like this, being the queen bee and at first angered that a newcomer like Hiromi could possibly have made the top five, but she warms up to her eventually.

-- Art Evolution: The first two TV series (and to an extent the movie) basically had Sumika Yamamoto's artsyle with Akio Sugino's personal touches, in the OVA's however Akio Sugino's artsytle is in full effect (so it's also an Art Shift at the same time)
+- The first two TV series (and to an extent the movie) basically had Sumika Yamamoto's artsyle with Akio Sugino's personal touches; in the OVAs, however, Akio Sugino's art-style is in full effect (so it's also an Art Shift at the same time).

 - Back Story: Jin's expands on why he wants his girls to be strong after training.

 - Chick Magnet: How many girls in the cast have feelings for Munakata?

 - Cute Kitten: Hiromi's cat Goemon.
 As well as his white "kittymama" and their babies.

 - Doorstopper: A 3000 page manga!
 Mostly because of its long running and popularity over many years.